 1/2 tsp sea salt

-14 soft medjool dates, pitted (soaked in water 30 minutes if not soft and drained well)
+1 1/2 cups soft medjool dates, pitted (if not soft, soak them in filtered water 30 minutes and drain well)

 1 Tbsp pure vanilla extract

 1 1/2 cups finely ground golden flaxseed

 1 cup coconut water or filtered water at room temperature

 *If you cannot get fresh coconut meat, you can use raw cashews instead.
 Soak 4 cups raw cashews in filtered water, 4 hours then drain.
 Continue with the cake recipe.